 In-person classes: Children can explore painting, sculpting, drawing materials, collage, and a variety of printing techniques.
 We also offer block play, puzzles, math manipulatives, and imaginary play opportunities.
 In circle time, we read stories and sing songs, then go outside for playground time.

-For online classes (only if health guidelines prohibit us from being in person): Weekly online sessions will include songs, stories, and demonstrations of art activities.
-Also, the children’s teachers will plan a variety of intriguing art activities that parents can easily do at home with the children.
-They will share ideas and instructions via email, blog posts, or using the Seesaw app.
+For online classes (only if health guidelines prohibit us from being in person): Weekly online sessions include songs, stories, and demos of art activities.
+Also, the children’s teachers will plan a variety of art activities parents can do at home.
+They will share ideas and instructions via email or using the Seesaw app.
 Materials will be provided for pickup.

-Check out this video from our in-person classes.
+Check out this video of Creative Arts Lab.